Kaappoo/despesas-app/README.md

 npm run dev
 ```

-Start the node server responisble for reading and writing the data on the JSON file:
+Start the node server responsible for reading and writing the data on the JSON file:

 ```bash
 node server.js